Divyansh2210/IntelligentTranscriber-3/README.md

 1. **Activate**: Navigate to any webpage and press `Ctrl+Shift+Space` (or `Cmd+Shift+Space` on Mac)
 2. **Ask Questions**: Type your question or click a suggestion button
+3. **URL Attachment Pill**: By default, your question is about the current page (title shown in a pill).
+Click the "×" on the pill to remove it and ask a general question.
-3. **Get Answers**: The AI will browse the webpage and provide contextual answers
+4. **Get Answers**: The AI will browse the webpage and provide contextual answers
-4. **Take Actions**: Copy answers, ask follow-ups, or close the interface
+5. **Take Actions**: Copy answers, ask follow-ups, or close the interface

 ## Example Questions